Rindrics/slackmail/adr/005-mailparser-for-email-parsing.md

 ## Decision

-Use the `mailparser` library for email parsing.
+Use the `mailparser` library for email parsing, with the implementation placed in the infrastructure layer to keep the domain layer free of external dependencies.

+### Layer Separation

+- **Domain layer** (`domain/entities/emailParser.ts`): Defines only the `EmailParser` interface
+- **Infrastructure layer** (`infrastructure/emailParser.ts`): Contains `MailparserEmailParser` implementation

+This follows the Dependency Inversion Principle (DIP) - the domain defines the contract, and infrastructure provides the implementation.

 ## Consequences